fiendish/anom_exfiltrator/README.md

 Want to throw all the document pages into a big PDF and carry it around with you?
 Maybe read it on the bus or airplane?
 Now you can with little effort. ([On Mac](https://apple.stackexchange.com/questions/11163/how-do-i-combine-two-or-more-images-to-get-a-single-pdf-file), [On Windows](http://www.howtogeek.com/248462/how-to-combine-images-into-one-pdf-file-in-windows/), [On GNU/Linux](https://gitlab.mister-muffin.de/josch/img2pdf))

 ## Installation / Setup
-This package requires Python3 and GraphicsMagick.
+This package requires Python3 and ImageMagick.
 Read further for instructions on installing them first.

 ### Mac OS
 It's easiest to install what you need to run this on MacOS with Homebrew.